ApusDT/Portfolio/README.md

 <p>Minor in Philosophy</p>
 <p> Master's Degree in Big Data</p>

+<p> I'm a mathematician who decided change path from teacher to data scientist.
+I love working with data, performing models, preparing the data all the process involved.</p>
 <p>This portfolio shows some projects I am and I've been working on since I started the master's degree.
-More projects soon to be added </p>
+More projects soon to be added. </p>
 <p> A collection from simple to more complex analysis and tools, including NLP and the use of Keras, ScikitLearn, Pandas, Numpy, etc.<p>

 <ul>